 Founded in 2014 by highways consultant Teresa Jolley and transport journalist Pupul Chatterjee, DEFT153 Ltd is a Birmingham-based SME working locally and nationally with a range of clients.

-We enable practical collaboration between large organisations, SME’s, research organisations and the open data community to support transformation of the highways and transport sectors.
+We enable practical collaboration between large organisations, SME’s, research organisations, volunteer sector, journalists and the open data community to support transformation of the highways and transport sectors.
 Projects include:

 - Working with BBC Data Unit in Bristol – providing data analysis services to BBC West of England for their pilot ‘solutions focussed journalism’ initiative.
 This involves working with open data sources and information that can be acquired through Freedom of Information requests.

 - Lead partner in collaborative Research and Development bid submission to the Department for Transport with Placr Ltd (TransportAPI) and Landor LINKS to develop a prototype HighwaysAPI.

 - Successful redesign of Future Highways conference delivered on 5th July 2016 for Landor LINKS, with sponsorship and high-level speakers including Department for Transport (DfT), Aston and Leeds Beckett Universities, local authority heads / directors of service, and delegates from across the highways maintenance, open data, tech, academia and energy sectors.